arangodb/docs/drivers/dotnet-documents.md

     });
 ```

-The document object must not have any value against a property named `_key`, if
+The document object must not have any value against the property named `_key`, if
 you expect ArangoDB to generate the document key for you.
-The default serializer options specify that null values will be ignored, so if
+The default serializer options specify that null values are ignored, so if
 your class has a `_key` property, you can leave it as `null` when creating a new document.
 If you change the serializer options so that `IgnoreNullValues` is `false`, then
 you cannot create a new document using a class that specifies a property named
-`_key`, because the ArangoDB API will reject the request.
+`_key`, because the ArangoDB API rejects the request.

-## Patch a Document
+## Patching a Document

 To patch or partially update a document, connect to the database and call
 `PatchDocumentAsync()`.
 Specify the collection name, the document key, and an